top of page

 Finalizing

-The facial expressions of the deities, especially their eyes, must be done independently by the senior artist.
-The brushes used to draw the facial details are also specially made just for this task.
-The facial expressions finish up the Thangka.
-During the Yushu Reborn team's visit to the studio, we were fortunate enough to see this ending process on one of the Thangkas.
+The facial expressions of the deities, particularly their eyes, must be rendered independently by the senior artist using specially crafted brushes designed for this delicate work.
+These final details complete the Thangka.
+During the Yushu Reborn team's studio visit, we witnessed this concluding process firsthand.

 Tsang Mai and His Studio

-Last time we visited Mr. Tsang Mai, we asked him to share his knowledge on the mysterious Thangka art, as well as his journey in helping the earthquake victims through the art studio.
+Last time we visited Mr. Tsang Mai, we asked him to share his knowledge on the mysterious Thangka art, as well as his journey in helping earthquake victims through his art studio.

 Support us